 Create schedules for each course to share with students and parents.
 These schedules can include when your students need to log in to the iCEV platform to view lessons or complete coursework and assessments.
 While iCEV allows you to set due dates for coursework, you can also use these resources for reminders and check-points.

 Use Google Calendar to create and share schedules.
 You can make both a private personal schedule, as well as schedules for each course to share with students and parents.

-All iCEV courses include quizzes and assessments that can be used to assess student comprehension.
+All iCEV courses include checks for understanding and assessments that can be used to assess student comprehension.
 When utilizing student licenses, all interactive coursework is automatically graded.
 Other comprehension methods, such as exit tickets, can be submitted using the following tools:

 Google Forms allows you to create a survey-type document to send to students.
 In your Google Drive, you’ll be able to see and sort student responses.
 This method is ideal for situations where students may feel more comfortable with private answers, and you do not necessarily want to provide direct feedback to their responses.

 Flipgrid is a free resource for teachers and students.
 Teachers create discussion boards with questions, and students answer by posting recorded videos to the board.
 Using videos can help engage students, foster creativity and maintain a sense of community.
 Additionally, students can be assigned to review and respond to their peers’ videos.

 Remind utilizes a computer-generated “phone number,” allowing participants to send and receive text messages.
 There is even an app for smartphones, so parents don’t have to worry about text message fees.
 You can also schedule texts ahead of time, which is incredibly helpful if you have a unit organized in advance.